 Besides the market size, the need for insurance is greater than ever as the protection gap has widened.
 From 2000 to 2020, the gap has doubled largely due to digitisation, urbanisation, climate change and a lack of effective innovation2.

 According to a study by Swiss Re, the global protection gap reached US$1.2 trillion in 20193.
 Natural catastrophe, mortality and health care are the top three factors contributing to the widening gap.
 The biggest gaps are in emerging Asia and Latin America.

 In 2020, Chubb released a global platform called Chubb StudioSM that simplifies and streamlines the distribution of the company's insurance products through its partners' digital channels around the world.
 The platform enables Chubb's partners in e-commerce, banking, fintech, airline, telecommunications, retail and other industries to add digital insurance inside their ecosystem in an easy, frictionless manner.

-Chubb Studio allows partner companies to embed Chubb's extensive range of consumer insurance products, including personal accident, supplemental health and life, residential and contents, mobile phone and travel as well as small business insurance, customer services and claims capabilities.
+Chubb Studio provides partner companies with digital access to Chubb's extensive range of consumer insurance products, including personal accident, supplemental health and life, residential and contents, mobile phone and travel as well as small business insurance, customer services and claims capabilities.

 The capabilities of Chubb Studio were built on the company’s ability to successfully forge distribution partnerships with leading brands globally.
-Chubb has more than 150 distribution partners globally, of which five partnerships alone have given the company access to more than 100 million customers in Asia and Latin America.
+Prior to the launch of Chubb Studio, the company had more than 150 distribution partnerships globally.
+Five partnerships announced in the last three years alone have given the company access to more than 100 million customers in Asia and Latin America.